enebular/enebular-runtime-agent/tools/updater/README.md

 -h, --help                   Output usage information
 ```

-To show a full list of the supported options, specify the `-h` option when running the bash script or updater app.
+To show a full list of the supported options, specify the `-h` option when running the update script or the updater.

 ## Update Process

-The following describes the update process followed by the bash script and updater app.
+The following describes the update process followed by the update script and updater itself.

-### Bash Script
+### Update Script

-1. The latest version of the updater app is downloaded and extracted to a temporary location.
+1. The latest version of the updater is downloaded and extracted to a temporary location.
-1. The version of Node.js required by the updater app is read from its package definition file.
+1. The version of Node.js required by the updater is read from its package definition file.
 1. If the required version isn't available already, it is downloaded and installed.
-1. The updater app is run.
+1. The updater is run.
-1. Once the updater app finishes it is deleted from its temporary location.
+1. Once the updater finishes it is deleted from its temporary location.

-### Updater App
+### Updater

 1. The existing enebular-agent is found and interrogated.
 1. Details of the existing enebular-agent are logged.